 - increased risk of bruising

 - bone issues including a higher risk of osteoporosis

 Vitamin K plays an important role in helping our blood to clot (this is important if you ever have a cut or scratch!), bone health, and other cellular functions in the body.

 Because warfarin and vitamin K are working against each other, big changes to your diet can cause serious health issues.
-Or at least put you at increased risk for “bleeding out”.
+Or at least put you at an increased risk for “bleeding out.”

 While none of us expect to get injured, accidents happen.
 A simple fall, a car crash, or any type of accident can happen to any of us at any time.

 If your blood is too “thin” this can cause a significant health risk.
-You can experience internal bleeding that is unseen.
-Or struggle to get a cut to stop bleeding.
+You can experience internal bleeding or struggle to get a cut to stop bleeding.

 Warfarin is an important, but very serious medication to be taking.
 It can cause severe bleeding or even death.
 Anyone on warfarin should be working closely with their healthcare team and getting regular lab work done to determine if medication adjustments are needed.

 Remember that with a warfarin diet, consistency is key.
 Keep in mind that both food and supplements can cause issues.